Shalom90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script which displays the last 10 lines of a specific line
+script which displays the first 10 lines of a specific file